LorisRT/zephyr-nrf-samples/wsnDrivers/README.rst

 Overview
 ********

-The wsnDrivers provide a main.c source file with multiple chunck of code that are executed on the Nordic Developement Kit (DK) depending on the value of #define variables
+The wsnDrivers provide a main.c source file with multiple chunk of code that are executed on the Nordic Developement Kit (DK) depending on the value of #define variables

 Requirements
 ************